asterai-io/asterai-sdk/README.md

 ## Plugin secrets and environment variables

-An AsterAI App can configure secrets and environment variables to be passed via the hook input.
+An asterai App can configure secrets and environment variables to be passed via the hook input.
 Plugins are responsible for not leaking the secrets to untrusted plugins or to the end user.